teamaccessonline/library/index.rst

 Welcome
 -------

-The documents located on this site are  maintained by the APM SME's at F5, please do not open support cases regarding issues.
+The documents located on this site are  maintained by the F5 APM SMEs.
+Please do not open support cases regarding issues.
 If you experience an issue or would like to see a specific deployment scenario added to this site please open an issue on Github Repo.
 We will do our best to prioritize the development of the content based on demand.

-The guides located on this page are designed to provide an overview of a working example on a topic.

 .. toctree::